The Challenge

 Anyone can take part, if you are younger than 18 years old you will need parental/guardian consent.
 Consult your doctor or physician before undertaking The Longest Day golf challenge.

-Your club can get involved in three easy ways:
+Your club can get involved in four easy ways:

-- Become a legendary Host Club – Open your club to non-members for the challenge and waive green fees.
+1. Become a legendary Open Links Club – Open your club to non-members for the challenge and waive green fees.

-- Open: Encourage members and be open for non-members to take on the challenge for a fee.
+2. Sign up as a Green Fees Club – Encourage members and be open for non-members to take on the challenge for a fee.

-3. Be an ACE and put in a Club Team – challenge your golf Pro to take on a members team and raise funds for cancer research.
+4. Be an ACE and put in a club Team – challenge your golf Pro to take on a members team and raise funds for cancer research.

-Check out our Clubs page for more information and get your club involved for 2022!
+Check out our Clubs page for more information and get your club involved!

-Being a Host Clubs means you will waive all green fees for participants of The Longest Day.
+Being an Open Links Club means you will waive all green fees for participants of The Longest Day.
 As a thank you for this generous offer, Cancer Council will list you on their website, promote your club to participants and through social channels and be there to support you.
+Find out more here.

-No problem at all, you can become a Promoter Club:
+No problem at all, you can become either a Green Fees Club and charge a fee for non-members or a Members Only Club:

-- Use our helpful resources to help promote on social and in your club newsletters.
+• Use our helpful resources to help promote on social and in your club newsletters (more available in your online dashboard once you sign up)

 Are there any resources available to help my club promote the challenge?

 Yes.
-We have lots of helpful Club Resources available to view on our Clubs page.
+We have lots of helpful Club Resources available to view on our Clubs page and in your online dashboard.

 Fundraising